 The TJO Center continues to offer vital animal control services for Springfield and the communities of Holyoke and Chicopee, as well as providing adoption services that try to find new and happy homes for animals in need of a forever home.
-In FY24 we will be reopening the Adoption Center, which was closed to appointment only during the COVID-19 pandemic.
-We have also invested in additional staff for animal control purposes, to keep both the residents and pets of our City safe.
+In FY24 we reopened the Adoption Center, which had been closed to appointment only during the COVID-19 pandemic.
+We have continued funding for the Adoption Center, and for animal control purposes, to keep both the residents and pets of our City safe.